geochri/Food-Classification/README.md

-## **Food Classification with DenseNet-161**
+﻿## **Food Classification with DenseNet-161**
 ![foodbanner](https://www.vision.ee.ethz.ch/datasets_extra/food-101/static/img/food-101.jpg)

-Food applications based on image food classification opened a new realm of challenges for computer vision.
-Despite of various attempts to solve the same.
-We believe that better results can be obtained by performing successive augmentation techniques on the data followed by a better pretrained model.
+Recent growth in nutrition related diseases globally have increased awareness in keeping healthy nutritional habits.
+Healthy diets reduce the risks of reactions to food intolerance, weight problems, malnutrition and some forms of cancer.
+There are several applications in existance with which we can manually keep track of what we eat and identify food items before consumption.
+These applications however require that previous experience with the food item for easy identification.
+What happens if we see a food item for the first time and need to identify it?
+Automatic methods of food identification will be useful in this case.
+The advent of Convolutional Neural Networks (CNN) and deep learning based architechtures have opened opportunities for the realization of such automatic tool.
+Indeed, a lot of mileage has already been made in neural networks based image food classification.
+However, there are still gaps in accuracy of existing methods implemented.
+In response, we propose a technique based on a pretrained **Densenet121**, and we enhance class separability using successive augmentation of the data before feeding it to the model.
 To evaluate our proposed architecture, we have conducted experimental results on a benchmark dataset (Food-101).
-Results demonstrate that our solution shows better performance with respect to existing approaches. (e.g Top-1 accuracy as 93.27% and Top-5 accuracy around 99.02%)
+Results demonstrate that our solution shows better performance with respect to existing approaches. (e.g Top-1 accuracy as 93.27% and Top-5 accuracy around 99.02% on the Food-101 dataset).

 | Method 	| Top - 1  	| Top - 5  	| Publication  	|
 |---	|---	|---	|---	|